KH178: Design

 The overall characteristic is similar to the M101A1 howitzer.
 KH178 is designed as a division artillery for a counter-battery role with agile positioning benefited from its light weight.
-The howitzer has a longer 38 caliber progressive twist rifling barrel, which provides longer range—14.7 km with standard and 18 km with RAP ammunition—compared to 22 caliber with EFC of 7,500 rounds.
+The howitzer has a longer 38 caliber progressive twist rifling barrel, which provides a longer range of 14.7 km with standard ammunition and 18 km with RAP ammunition—compared to 22 caliber with EFC of 7,500 rounds.

 The cannon is made up of a tube, breech mechanism, muzzle brake, and locking ring.
 The tube is made of high strength alloy steel, heat-treated and autofrettaged to provide maximum life.
 The firing mechanism is a continuous pull (self-cocking) type.
 The weapon is fired by pulling a lanyard.
 It returns to firing position when releasing a lanyard.
 The carriage is single axle and split trail.
 The trails spread at emplacement, but draw together and lock for travel.

 The carriage consists of an equilibrator, shield, elevating mechanism, cradle, traversing mechanism, top carriage, wheels and trails.
 The carriage traversal is a screw type.
 The recoil mechanism is a hydro-pneumatic system that absorbs the energy/recoils by forcing oil through orifices and returns the gun to ready by compressed gas.
 It is installed in the cradle of the carriage and attached to the cradle and the barrel.
 The gun maintains traverse of ±23° (±409 mils) for easier direct fire targeting during close combat, which frequently occurred during the Korean War.

 Indirect fire instruments includes the panoramic telescope KM12A8 and telescope mount KM21A2.
 Direct fire instruments includes the elbow telescope KM16A2, and fire control range quadrant KM4A3.